frost-tb-voo/mastodon-http-local/README.md

 #### (Optional) Access from other machines
 Set the value into PRIVATE_DOMAIN_OR_IP in `create.sh`.
-The set value must be resolvable from other machines.

 - PRIVATE_DOMAIN_OR_IP
   - must be resolvable from other machines.